 Alternative Use of Resources

-The action does not involve the use of any different resources than those previously considered in the Final Environmental Statement for MNGP dated November 1974.
+The action does not involve the use of any different resource than those previously considered in the Final Environmental Statement for Monticello dated November 1972.

 Agencies and Persons Consulted

-On April 18, 2006, the NRC staff consulted with Mr. Steve Rakow of the Minnesota Department of Commerce regarding the environmental impact of the proposed action.
-The State official agreed with the conclusions of the NRC.
+On January 6, 2004, the staff consulted with the Minnesota State official, Nancy Campbell of the Department of Commerce, regarding the environmental impact of the proposed action.
+The State official had no comments.